128technology/docs/docs/concepts_monitoring.md

 - t128_session_records
 ```

-The configuration for each of these inputs can be viewed via `monitoring-agent-cli sample view <plugin_name>` command such as:
+The configuration for each of these inputs can be viewed via `monitoring-agent-cli sample view <collector_name>` command such as:

 ```console
 # monitoring-agent-cli sample view t128_metrics